 Every evening, our families are sheltered in congregations where classrooms are converted to bedrooms and meals are provided by volunteers.
 Families move every Sunday to a new congregation throughout the metrowest area, offering your family a convenient opportunity to volunteer close to home.

 Meal Preparation: Does your family enjoy cooking together?
 You can prepare a meal at home as a family and deliver it to a host congregation.
-Meals are provided every evening at one of our nineteen host congregations, so it’s easy to find one near you.
+Meals are provided every evening at one of our eighteen host congregations, so it’s easy to find one near you.

 Dinner Hosting: When families arrive at the congregation, volunteers greet them, have dinner together, and stay for the evening until around 9:00.
 During this time you can get to know our families, play games with younger children, and offer support as needed, allowing families to relax after a long day.